ranja-sarkar/Time_series/README.md

 ![cp](https://github.com/user-attachments/assets/eadf0b62-3f0c-4a92-abfe-e37c06bfdd12)

-Read the [book](https://christophmolnar.com/books/conformal-prediction) by Chtistoph Molnar for guidance on quantifying the umcertainty Of machine learning models.
+Read the [book](https://christophmolnar.com/books/conformal-prediction) by Christoph Molnar for guidance on quantifying the umcertainty Of machine learning models.

 ---